 Safety in the workplace: new momentum In 2024, SNCF Group, along with its suppliers and service providers, adopted a comprehensive action plan to strengthen workplace safety.
 The initiative, titled Tous partenaires en sécurité (We're all safety partners), will be deployed in 2025 to foster a shared safety culture and embed safety at every stage of subcontracting.
-Keolis, a leader in automated metros, strengthens its UK presence Transport for London (TfL) renewed its contract with KeolisAmey to operate and maintain the Docklands Light Railway-45 stations and 40 km of track east of London.
-The eight-year extension reaffirms Keolis' strong position in the UK.
 Working towards a dynamic, caring, sustainable society These words capture SNCF Group's purpose.